Peach State Classic

 - No new cards in 2nd Summary.
 No new cards in 1st Summary unless directly in response to new 2nd Rebuttal arguments.

-- I'm OK w/ theory - IF IT IS DONE WELL.
+- I'm OK w/ Theory & Ks - IF THEY ARE DONE WELL.
 Read below for specific types of arguments.

 2. Offense defense

-Absent any other framing arguments, I will default to a utilitarian offense/defense paradigm.
+Absent any other well-warranted framing arguments, I will default to a utilitarian offense/defense paradigm.
 Just going for defensive response to the the opposing case in FF won’t be persuasive in front of me.
-Additionally, I am open to non-traditional framing arguments (e.g. rights, ontology, etc), but you will need to have some pretty clear warrants as to why I should disregard a traditional net offensive advantage for the other team when making my decision.
+I am open to non-traditional framing arguments (e.g. rights, ontology, etc), but you will need to have some pretty clear warrants as to why I should disregard a traditional net offensive advantage for the other team when making my decision.
+You need warrants as to WHY I should prefer your framing over the default net benefits.
+For example, just saying "Vote for the side that best prevents structural violence" without giving reasons why your SV framing should be used instead of util is insufficient.

-3. Send Speech Docs with the cards your are about to read before your speech
+A. Send Speech Docs to the other team and judges with the cut cards you are about to read before your speech

 4. Narrow the round